exadel-inc/esl/src/modules/esl-share/README.md

 #### Attributes / Properties

  - `list` - list of social networks or groups of them to display (all by default).
 The value - a string containing the names of the buttons or groups (specified with the prefix group:) separated by spaces.
-For example: "facebook reddit group:default"
+For example: `"facebook reddit group:default"`
- - `data-share-url` - URL to share on social network (current page URL by default)
+ - `share-url` - URL to share (current page URL by default)
- - `data-share-title` - title to share on social network (current document title by default)
+ - `share-title` - title to share (current document title by default)
  - `ready` - ready state marker
 #### Public API